hendricius/the-bread-code/basics/faq.md

 of flour I would add 40 grams of sour dough.
 The more sour dough you add, the more sour your bread becomes.
 At the same time you will have more yeast releasing gas.
 That means your bread will become fluffier with more sour dough.
 Some people like their bread a little sourer than others.
-You also need to consider for how long you will the dough rest before baking.
+You also need to consider for how long you will let the dough rest before baking.
 In that time the yeast/bacteria will feast on the flour, releasing the gas as well as the lactic acids.
 I suggest to play with the 40%, do a couple of A/B tests to see which percentage you prefer.